wp-plugins/amazon-auto-links/readme.txt

 == Changelog ==

+= 2.0.5.4 - 06/07/2014 =
+- Tweaked the styling to horizontally center the Not Found image of the `Search` template.
+- Fixed the label of one of the advanced options of the search unit type.

 = 2.0.5.3 - 05/30/2014 =
 - Fixed the `warning: Array to string conversion in...` message when product links were displayed with the auto-insert.